Jacob S. Ellis

-Jacob Samson Ellis (October 25, 1820 – July 8, 1902), was a 19th-century prominent shipbuilder in Tottenville, Staten Island.
-He had a large successful shipyard business for over thirty years, with a reputation for his skill in designing vessels.
+Jacob Samson Ellis (October 25, 1820 – July 8, 1902), was a 19th-century shipbuilder in Tottenville, Staten Island.
+He had a shipyard business for over thirty years designing vessels.
 Ellis died in Tottenville in 1902.
 His son, Hampton C. Ellis, continued with the shipyard constructing boats through the 1920s.

-Early life

-Jacob S. Ellis was born on October 25, 1820 Rossville, Staten Island, New York City, on the island's South Shore.
-He was the son of Cornelius Ellis (1798-1831) and Belisha Butler (1799-1888).
-Ellis was brought up and educated on Staten Island.
-He married Sarah R. Hazen (1827-1904) on May 4, 1848 and had three children.
-Jacob's brother, Cornelius C. Ellis (1825-1905) was a tugboat captain and Harbourmaster for New York City.

 Career

 He learned the shipbuilding trade of at Webb's shipyard in New York.
 In 1850, he moved to Belleville, New Jersey where he built freight schooners until 1861 when he returned to Staten Island and purchased the shipyard that became known as "J. S. Ellis & Son".
 He had a large successful business for over thirty years.
 His son, Hampton C. Ellis (1856-1928), went into partnership with his father when he was twenty-five years old and became a junior member of the firm.

-In 1857, Jacob S. Ellis established a shipyard in Tottenville between Main and Tyreel Streets in Tottenville, Staten Island.
-The shipyard was Tottenville's first shipyard and continued through the 1920s.
-The town of Tottenville made "Ellis Street" his namesake.
 It was called the Jacob S. Ellis & Son or just "J. S. Ellis" shipyard.
 At this shipyard, he built most of his vessels including ships, steamships, brigs and pilot boats (see list below).
 By 1912, the shipyard employed 18 men.
 The shipyard had a reputation for the designing fine vessels.